Biden speaks with Ukrainian president and reaffirms U.S. commitment amid Russian standoff

 Looming over the negotiations is the area’s fraught history: In 2014, Russia annexed the Crimean Peninsula from Ukraine, as Moscow has backed separatists in the war-battered Donbas region.

 How aggressively the United States should stand by Ukraine has also played a big role in U.S. domestic politics in recent years.
-House Democrats impeached President Trump in 2019 over allegations that he was withholding military and diplomatic support for Ukraine in an attempt to pressure Zelensky to investigate the role Biden’s son Hunter played with an Ukrainian energy company.
+House Democrats impeached President Donald Trump in 2019 over allegations that he was withholding military and diplomatic support for Ukraine in an attempt to pressure Zelensky to investigate the role Biden’s son Hunter played with a Ukrainian energy company.
 At the time, Biden was considered the top Democratic presidential candidate.

-The Senate acquitted Trump in early 2020, but some Republicans were critical of Trump’s failure to make the United States’ commitment to Ukraine clear even as they argued his actions were not an impeachable offense.
+The Senate acquitted Trump in early 2020, but some Republicans were critical of what they saw as Trump’s failure to make the United States’ commitment to Ukraine clear, even as they argued his actions were not an impeachable offense.